Muscular Endurance is as important as Traditional Strength Training, Balance, and Flexibility.

-Running: Running is my favourite.
+Running: Running is my favorite.
 Slightly faster than jogging.
-The feeling of the morning breeze against your cheeks, sweat trickling down your forehead, those twilight hours are bliss once you get used to it.
+The feeling of the morning breeze against your cheeks sweat trickling down your forehead, those twilight hours are bliss once you get used to it.
 I can run for extended periods as I have got used to it.

-Swimming: If you have access to a swimming pool, you are blessed in this heat.
+Swimming: You are blessed in this heat if you can access a swimming pool.
 Just do not think for another moment.
 Jump in the pool even if you do not know about swimming.
 Am I crazy?
-Well, inform the lifeguards there, stay on the side where the water is shallow.
+Well, inform the lifeguards there to stay on the side where the water is shallow.
 You can do a lot of exercise in the pool without knowing about swimming.
 It is easier there as the gravitational pull is less.

-Except for these, there are various others like Pushup, Dips, Squats, resistance training.
+There are also various others like pushups, dips, Squats, and resistance training.
 Resistance bands offer an excellent full-body exercise.
-Buy medium strength resistance bands.
+Buy medium-strength resistance bands.
 You can work all your body parts with these.
 Once again, do not exert yourself much initially.
 Start with 3 to 5 repetitions, and you can increase the same over time.

 Choose the type of training you like so that you look forward to that time of the day.
-Add rest periods to it once a week or a fortnight so that you do not get bored doing the same activity again and again.
-Or you can add a strength training program twice a week so that you can do both types of exercises.
+Add rest periods to it once a week or a fortnight so you do not get bored doing the same activity repeatedly.
+Or you can add a strength training program twice a week to do both types of exercises.

-It is somewhat better to regularly do all the four exercises, i.e., Strength, Endurance, Balance, and flexibility.
+It is somewhat better to regularly do all four exercises, i.e., Strength, Endurance, Balance, and flexibility.